 The Human Ken: Justin Jedlica

-Becoming what he sees as the best version of himself happens to be the trim chiseled look that's the Ken doll hallmark.
-But Justin considers his quest an art form and insists that there's something deeper to it than people believe.
+Becoming what he sees as the best version of himself happens to be the trim chiseled look that is the hallmark of the Ken doll.
+But Justin considers his quest an art form and insists that there's something deeper to his transformation than people believe.

-Needless to say, there will always be trolls, like those asking if he is an anatomical match with Ken's famously non-existent genitals.
-To which Justin replies, "... actually, I wish it was dragging on the ground like anime."
+Needless to say, there will always be trolls, like people who ask if he is an anatomical match with Ken in terms of his famously non-existent genitals.
+In response, Justin says, "Actually, I wish it was dragging on the ground like anime."

-Sadly, tragedy befell Justin's family when his brother, Jordan Jedlica, 32, died in prison in 2019.
+Sadly, tragedy befell Justin's family in 2019 when his brother, Jordan Jedlica, 32, died in prison.
 He was serving a 19-month sentence for breaking and entering.
 Authorities found him unresponsive in his cell and he later died.
 The family thinks foul play is involved.

-Justin blasts Valeria, saying she "presents herself as a real-life Barbie doll, but she is nothing more than an illusion who dresses like a drag queen."
+Justin blasted Valeria, saying that she "presents herself as a real-life Barbie doll, but she is nothing more than an illusion who dresses like a drag queen."

-Prior to meeting her, Justin said he appreciated that Valeria was beautiful but added, "It appears to me that much of her look is added makeup, fake hair and "slimming" corsets... as soon as you wipe away all that makeup she's just a plain Jane ..."
+Prior to meeting her, Justin said that he appreciated that Valeria was beautiful, but added, "It appears to me that much of her look is added makeup, fake hair, and "slimming" corsets... as soon as you wipe away all that makeup she's just a plain Jane."

-The competition runs hot in the doll world, so all involved must be careful not to get burned; lest they melt away.
+The competition runs hot in the doll world, so all involved must be careful not to get burned — so they don't melt away.